 Peace Corps/Guyana encourages bringing a computer, but it should be made clear that computers can be easily stolen, so it’s a good idea to purchase personal property insurance if you decide to bring one.
 There are computers with Internet access and printers for Volunteer use at the Peace Corps office in Georgetown.
 Internet cafes are found in the major and offer services at a reasonable cost.

 Housing and Site Location

 During pre-service training you will live with a Guyanese host family, and the living conditions are dependent on the site.
 Many homes have electricity and indoor plumbing, and many have televisions and telephones in the coastal areas.
 In the remote training site, the amenities within these homes are more minimal and will vary.
 Living with a host family allows for your integration into the community and helps ensure that you live safely and securely in the community.
-For the first six months of service, all Volunteers are required to live with host families that have been identified by the Peace Corps.
+For the first five months of service, all Volunteers are required to live with host families that have been identified by the Peace Corps.
 It should be noted, that each site is unique and the living options are primarily dependent on two main factors: what is available at site and what meets Peace Corps/Guyana’s safety minimum standards.
 Houses in Guyana typically are constructed from wood or cement block and have two to three rooms.
 Most towns have running water and intermittent electricity.
 The electric current is 110 volts in most urban areas and 110 volts with some 220-volt outlets in rural areas.
 The 110-volt outlets use the same type of prongs as in the United States, but the 220-volt outlets have three prongs in the British style.